bi-labor/es-mssql/docs/elasticsearch/exercise3.md

         - `hired`: Although this is a date field, the date representation of our data is not standard — _Elasticsearch_ wouldn't recognize it by itself.
 Therefore we have to specify the date format explicitly.

 1. We can check the indices with the `GET _cat/indices?v` query.
+(Just use the Dev Tools to execute this query too.)

     ![Elasticsearch indices](images/elasticsearch-indices.png)